Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 Flags

 Flags are additional parameters that modify or customize the behavior of the kubectl command.
 Also known as options or switches, they are preceded by one or two dashes (that is, `-` or `–`).
-Flags provide extra functionalities, such as specifying a namespace, setting output formats and filtering resources.
+Flags provide additional functionality, such as specifying a namespace, setting output formats, and filtering resources.

 Commonly used flags include: